-Since then, Leonhard has joined the Board of Management of E.ON SE, and now acts as Chief Operating Officer (Intergration).
-He is currently head of the the innogy integration project, nuclear coordination activities and internal consultancy.
+Since then, Leonhard has joined the Board of Management of E.ON SE, and now acts as Chief Operating Officer (Integration).
+He is currently head of the innogy integration project, nuclear coordination activities and internal consultancy.

 Throughout his career with E.ON had served as;